boosterl/worldbeyondlinux/content/posts/bluetooth-on-the-mango-pi.md

 ---
-title: "Setting up bluetooth on the MangoPi MQ-Pro, and testing it out with a bluetooth access point"
+title: "Setting up Bluetooth on the MangoPi MQ-Pro, and testing it out with a Bluetooth access point"
 date: 2023-03-25T17:17:55+01:00
 tags:
   - mangopi-mq-pro